 We've tested many AEG ovens over the years, and we also ask owners what they think of their ovens – including whether they have encountered any issues or faults.

 On this page you can see how well AEG built-in ovens do in our tests, as well as their reliability score and how owners rated them.

 |Number of Best Buys|

 |Average test score|

 How much do AEG ovens cost?

 An AEG oven will, on average, set you back more than £500.
 However, there is a broad range of options available.
-Single ovens start at around £400, working up to £1,300 for a premium, high-spec model.
-If you'd like a double oven, then you'll pay upwards of £500.
+Single ovens start at around £350, but go beyond £1,200 for a premium, high-spec model.
+If you'd like a double oven, then expect to pay upwards of £600.